Kostelec na Hané: Transport

-Kostelec na Hané lies on the railway line of local importance leading from Prostějov to Dzbel.
+Kostelec na Hané is located on the Prostějov–Dzbel railway line.

 Sights

-The landmark of Kostelec na Hané is the Church of Saint James the Great.
+The main landmark of Kostelec na Hané is the Church of Saint James the Great.
 It was built in the Baroque style in 1772.

 Červený domek ("Red House") is a house where Petr Bezruč lived until his death.
 Today there is an exposition about his life and work.